 The aim first is to disperse any Stagnant Liver Qi so that Liver Qi flows smoothly, then to ‘regulate’ the Blood.
 Acupuncture is usually very effective for this.

 However, because the root cause is emotional, the patient must be helped to recognise where his or her problems come from.
 If it is from a relationship they may need separate help in addition to acupuncture.

 Acupuncture, I have found, is amazingly good at helping Liver Qi Stagnation.
 If that is helped, even short-term and before longer-term changes have been made – eg in a relationship – then there are often good prospects for Liver Blood stagnation.

 If the root of the emotional problem cannot be adjusted, then the likelihood is that Liver Qi will again stagnate, bringing in turn more Liver Blood stasis.

 When symptoms of Liver Blood stagnation are far advanced, many people, especially women, will already have resorted to surgery by the time they seek acupuncture.
 Surgery may remove the cysts and tumours but is unlikely to deal with the emotions at the root, so probably the Blood stasis will recur, possibly elsewhere in the body.

 This question of Qi stagnation is of such serious concern that I have written a book about it, see also below.

-Read about the main Liver syndromes by clicking on the following links:
+Read about the other main Liver syndromes by clicking on the following links: